Skip to main content

 Reid Award

 Congratulations to Shilong for winning the Reid Award, which recognizes Rutgers Chemistry students with the highest honors for exceptional performance in research!
-Shilong gave a beautiful presentation about his research at the 2023 Graduate Student Award Ceremony!
-Read more here
+Shilong gave a beautiful presentation about his research … Read More

 Curvature and Mechanosensing

 Shilong found that the shape of cell membrane directly regulates the distribution of Piezo1, a widely expressed mechanosensitive ion channel, within a cell.
-Piezo1 may flatten upon activation and can mechanically inhibit membrane dynamics.
-Read the paper on Nature Communications!
-This is a great team work with important contributions from Steven, Boxuan, Huan, and Matthew. … Read More
+Piezo1 may flatten upon activation and can … Read More

 Huan and James presented at Princeton